Blue Gender: Plot

-In 2009, Yuji Kaido is an average young adult male diagnosed with a severe disease (the "B-cells") and is put into cryogenic stasis until a cure is found.
-Twenty-two years later, he is awakened amid a raging war between armoured soldiers and insectoid beings called the "Blue," which have overrun the Earth.
+In 2009, Yuji Kaido is diagnosed with a severe illness and is put into cryogenic sleep until a cure is found.
+In 2031, he is awakened amid a raging war between armored soldiers and insectoid beings called the "Blue", which kill and harvest humans for food.
+The Blue have overrun the Earth and wiped out most of the human race.

-The soldiers are from an orbiting space colony collectively called Second Earth and were ordered to recover "sleepers" around the Earth.
-Among them is Marlene Angel, who at first appears to be heartless toward others.
+The soldiers are from an orbiting space colony collectively called Second Earth and have been ordered to recover "sleepers" such as Yuji around the Earth.
+They are led by Marlene Angel, who at first appears to be heartless toward others.
 On the journey to Second Earth, Yuji meets many of the humans who were left behind during the evacuation due to limited resources.
-Standing orders for Marlene and the other troops are to consider any human survivors on the surface to be already dead, which greatly troubles Yuji.
+Standing orders for Marlene and her platoon are to consider any human survivors on the surface to be already dead, which greatly troubles Yuji.

-On their journey, all of the soldiers are killed except for Marlene, causing Yuji to fall into a deep depression as he recognizes the destruction around him and his inability to save those he cares about.
-During their travel to the Baikonur Cosmodrome through the mountains, Yuji and Marlene start to develop a bond that softens her sharp edges.
+On their journey, all of the soldiers are killed except for Marlene, causing Yuji to fall into deep depression as he recognizes the destruction around him and his inability to save those he cares about, especially after failing to save human survivors from a swarm of Blue in Seoul.
+During their travel to the Baikonur Cosmodrome through the mountains of Central Asia, Yuji and Marlene develop a bond that softens her sharp edges and they become romantically involved with one another.
+Upon reaching Baikonur, Yuji and Marlene encounter another group of soldiers and after fighting off more Blue, they escape on the shuttle.
+During the flight to Second Earth, a mutated Blue hidden in the shuttle attacks Yuji, critically injuring him.

-Upon reaching Baikonur, Yuji and Marlene encounter another group of soldiers and devise a battle plan to return to Second Earth.
-During the operation, Marlene becomes the last surviving pilot and is about to be completely overrun by the Blue.
-However, just when she is going to self-detonate her Armored Shrike (AS), Yuji, determined not to leave her behind, comes to her rescue with a team of reprogrammed automaton attack sentries.
-Marlene is overwhelmed by Yuji's efforts to save her.
-During the shuttle flight to Second Earth, the two expose their emotions for each other.
-They are abruptly interrupted when a mutated Blue hidden in the shuttle attacks Yuji, critically injuring him.

-Yuji and Marlene are separated upon arriving at Second Earth, and Marlene is sent back into training at the education station.
+Yuji and Marlene are separated upon arriving at Second Earth, and the High Council demotes Marlene and sends her back into training at the education station as punishment for failing to protect Yuji.
 Not knowing what happened after he was attacked, Marlene rebels and is determined to find Yuji.
-When she does, she finds he has healed and is being trained to use a new specialized "sleeper"-specific AS called the "Double Edge", a battlesuit that is much stronger than the originals used in the war against the Blue.
+When she does, she finds he has healed and is being trained to use a new specialized sleeper-specific mech called the Double Edge, which is much stronger than the originals used in the war against the Blue.
 It is revealed that Yuji's illness is the key to destroying the Blue and taking back the planet.
-He and the other Sleepers have B-cells, which are also the genetic makeup of the Blue.
+Yuji and the other Sleepers have B-cells, which are also the genetic makeup of the Blue.